allespin/to-do-list-javascript-localstorage/README.md

 # To-Do List with localStorage 📝

-<br> This project is a functional to-do list developed to apply and explore the use of Web Storage in the browser.
+<br> Functional to-do list developed to apply and explore the use of Web Storage in the browser.
 The goal was to implement client-side data persistence using the JavaScript localStorage API.

 ## View the project 💻
 View the project [HERE!](https://allespin.github.io/to-do-list-javascript-localstorage/)